anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the pledge is unable to create the PER, it SHOULD respond with an HTTP error code.
 The following 4xx client error codes MAY be used:

 * 400 Bad Request: if the pledge detected an error in the format of the request.

-* 403 Forbidden: if the pledge detected that one or more security parameters (if provided) from the trigger message to create the PER are not valid.

-TODO: Can this make sense? (empty body, note that it cannot validate)

 * 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported.
 For example, a type other than `application/jose+json`.